NesanNaidoo/OFA-research-project/README.md

 University of Cape Town.
 ```

-## Contact

-For questions about the analysis or data access, please open an issue in this repository.

 ## Acknowledgments

-- Andrew Paskaramoorthy for guidance and supervision
+- Andrew Paskaramoorthy for guidance and supervision on this project.
-- Silantyev (2019) for foundational methodology
+- Silantyev (2019) for foundational methodology.
-- BitMEX for providing historical market data
+- BitMEX for providing historical market data.